 Here’s how it works.
 On every payday, start by taking out money for savings and put it directly into your savings or investing account.
 Most banks have accounts that will let you do this though automatic transfers.
 This is one banking service that you should definitely take advantage of.

 Once your savings is taken care of, use the remaining cash to pay your bills.
 Any money remaining can be used for fun and leisure.
 This method is a no excuses savings approach.
 No matter what else is happening in your life, you are paying yourself by contributing to your savings.
 This habit ensures that your savings and investments experience a steady growth rate.

 Here is how it works:

-- Set up automatic transfers from your checking account to savings account every month, ideally just a day or two after you normally get your paycheck.
-This is “Paying Yourself”.
+- Set up automatic transfers from your checking account to your savings account every month, ideally just a day or two after you normally get your paycheck.
+This is the paying yourself step.

 - Pay your rent, credit cards, and any other bills for the month.